-Select Statement A Many models of processors support exactly one ISA. В An ISA is unique to one model of processor. С Every processor supports multiple ISAs.
+Select Statement A Some models of processors support exactly one ISA, others support multiple (usually related) ISAs В An ISA is unique to one model of processor. С Every processor supports multiple ISAs.
 D Each processor manufacturer has its own unique ISA.
-E None of the above
+E None of the above y = 5; x = x + y;